 - Turn lean joints of pork and rindless joints halfway through the cooking time.
-Finally, allow to stand for approx. a further 10 minutes. - Place the joint in the ovenware rind-side down.
-Cut into the rind.
-Turn the joint approximately halfway through the cooking time.
-Finally, allow to stand for approx. a further 10 minutes. - Do not turn fillet of pork or smoke-cured pork chops.
-Finally, allow to stand for approx. a further 5 minutes. - Turn the neck of pork after 3⁄4 of the cooking time. - 3 Hot air grilling - TGrill
+Finally, allow to stand for approx. a further 10 minutes. - Place the joint in the ovenware rind-side up.
+Score the rind.
+Do not turn the joint.
+Finally, allow to stand for approx. a further 10 minutes. - Do not turn pork fillets or pork chops.
+Finally, allow to stand for approx. a further 5 minutes. - Turn the neck of pork after 3⁄4 of the cooking time.